-We show that AMP cannot achieve perfect reconstruction for small nonconvexity parameters even when the perfect reconstruction is theoretically supported.
-Behind this phenomena, we identify the shrink of the basin of attraction due to the nonconvexity of the penalties.
-Further, we demonstrate the efficiency of controlling nonconvexity parameters for the perfect reconstruction of rather dense signals.
-The efficiency of the nonconvexity control is understood by considering the flow of the state evolution.
+Examining its performance, it is found that AMP cannot actually achieve the perfect reconstruction beyond the Bayes-optimal algorithmic limit, despite the theoretical basis.
+To investigate the gap between the AMP's behavior and the analytical result, we use the technique of the state evolution (SE), which allows us to track the macroscopic dynamics of AMP.
+As a result, it is found that the gap comes from the shrinkage in the basin of attraction to the perfect reconstruction and the divergent behavior of AMP in some parameter regions.
+One of the contribution of the paper is the finding of the scenario of the algorithmic failure different from that in the Bayes-optimal setting where an emergence of another local minimum than the success solution, which is the global minimum, hampers the convergence of AMP to the perfect reconstruction.

+We mitigate the abovementioned gap and improve the performance of AMP by introducing a method controlling nonconvexity parameters, named nonconvexity control, into AMP, which is our another contribution.
+The efficiency of the nonconvexity control is understood from the flow of SE.
+Further, the property of the fixed point of SE gives a guide for the protocol of the nonconvexity control.
+The algorithmic limit of SCAD and MCP minimization, called nonconvexity control limit, is determined as the limit where the proposed nonconvexity control leads to the perfect reconstruction.
+The resultant algorithmic limit is very close to but slightly inferior to the Bayes-optimal algorithmic limit.